How to Make Cheese Fry Bread

 If you like olives, try adding sliced olives to fry bread dough, when adding grated cheese.

 One of My Favorite Snacks

 This is one of my favorite breads to make when I have a handkering for something crispy and good.
 I'm sure you'll enjoy it, too.

 Please leave your comments and tell me what you think of this recipe for cheese fry bread.
 Thanks for stopping by.

 All you need is sliced onions and a light batter that puffs up magically while frying.

-Yorkshire puddings make a nice accompaniment to roast or turkey and their almost magical as they rise to impressive heights.
+Yorkshire puddings or popovers have a definite wow factor as they rise to impressive heights.

 It can be delightful to converse with your parrot, but... how do you get it to communicate with you?